AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/small_infill_areas_overextruded.md

 - ![](/images/troubleshooting/small_infill_overextruded/connected_not_connected_comparison.png)

 ## The Magic Bullet?
 (But With Downsides)
+---

+Disclaimer: I am **not** using this trick in my daily driver profiles due to the drawbacks.\
+I am only using the "not connected" settings described above, with 25% overlap/enchroachment.

+If you are having small infill issues, it may still be worth a try, however.

+- I'm currently tinkering with the SuperSlicer source code to possibly add a "minimum travel after z-hop" setting, just like the "minimum travel after retraction" setting.
+- :bulb:*If you're familiar with C++ and willing to help me out here, I would be grateful!
+I don't think it's a super difficult change, I'm just very much stumbling my way through this and currently failing.*

+---

 This setting has yielded the largest improvement of all for me.
 Your mileage may vary of course, but I'm curious to hear your experiences with it.